 Alex took a window seat, two rows behind Lady Hippolyte.
 Watching Kuramasu Island recede into the distance, he held the message tube, both curious and fearful regarding its contents.
 Once over the eastern sea, he gave in to his curiosity.
 Opening the tube, he removed a sheaf of rolled up papers, tied into a bundle with Yukino's feathered necklace.
 Slipping the beaded jewelry off, and unfurling the parchment, he read the top sheet.

 22 Octovrios, 3026

 When you receive this, I'll be out of your reach.
 I have indentured myself to the Desert Enclave to be trained as a musician and a courtesan.
 Please do not mourn for me, I do not deserve your tears; you are so superior to me.

 My mother's spirit haunts me, and I can find no peace until I know why she took her life.
 She wore the bee sigil of the Desert Enclave, so that is where I shall start.
-And, when I have found the answers I seek, I'll have my revenge on those who drove her to such an unspeakable act.
+And, when I have found the answers I seek, I'll have my revenge on those who drove her to despair.
 Perhaps I'll find my father's identity in the process.

 You will always be my best and oldest friend.
 I had a wonderful time with you last night, but you know very well we cannot marry.
-You are meant for another, something, which for reasons I do not understand, you choose to ignore.
+You are meant for greater things, which for reasons I do not understand, you reject.

 Love you always,

-For Alex ~ Lyrics for your lovely new melody ~
+For Alex ~ Lyrics for your new melody ~